LaunchCodeEducation/openlayers-vanilla-client/README.md

 To serve the client you can use a Python HTTP server or the VSCode LiveServer extension.

-> after starting the HTTP server open your browser to http://localhost:3000

-### Serve with LiveServer extension
+### Serve with LiveServer

 > right click the `src/index.html` file and select `Open with LiveServer`

+> your browser should open automatically, otherwise go to http://localhost:5500/src/index.html

 ### Serve with Python

-> Python 3
+> Python 3+

 ```sh
 $ python -m http.server -d src/ 3000